angela1C/Data-Representation-Project-2020/README.md

 ### Datasets
 - The list of datasets or packages is available  at `/datasets` in JSON format.

-The JSON data can also be viewed be viewed using the '/datasets' route.
+- Select `datasets` from the navigation bar to enter a search for a particular dataset.
+The search function works in the same way as the tags above.

 ### Organizations / Publishers.
 A Publisher in data.gov.ie is any Irish Public Sector Body who publishes Open Data on this portal.
-There are currently 135 publishers of open data.
+There are over 120 publishers of open data to this portal.
 To view the publishers or search for a publisher, go to the page `/searchOrgs.html`.
 This webpage is linked to 3 routes in the application server program which retrieves data from the `org_list` database table.
     * `/orgs` to get all organizations
     * `'/orgs/<string:query>'` to find an organization by search query
     *  `'/orgs/<int:id>'` to find an organisation by id.